WhySeeYC/reference_app/TechWriting/Tutorials.md

 <!-- slide -->
 ## Paligo Tutorial
 - UIs and the functions of Paligo
-- Techical Documents Output Strategy
+- Technical Documents Output Strategy
 - Reuse and Profiling Mechanism
-- Evaluate Documents Production
 - Complete Manual Creation Process
 - Review and Sign off Process
+- Evaluate Documents Production
 - Other Tips and Tricks

 <!-- slide -->